 How to Write Unit Tests?

-You SHould always need to write the unit tests with the code so that the developer who is working on the application can understand what is written there.
-For writing unit tests, there is a standard rule for that.
-The testing is derived from a test case and that much not dependent on other tests.
+You SHould always write the unit tests with the code so that the developer working on the application can understand what is written there.
+There is a standard rule for writing unit tests.
+The testing is derived from a test case that is not dependent on other tests.

-When you write the test method for every test that should start with a test, for each operation like reading, click, download, delete there should be separate methods for each.
+When you write the test method for every test that should start with a test, for each operation like reading, clicking, downloading, delete there should be separate methods for each.

-- tearDown: this method is called at last of test execution that is after all test methods have been called, and the respective result is stored. this method can also be called when an exception occurs.
+- tearDown: this method is called at the last of the test execution after all test methods have been called and the result is stored. this method can also be called when an exception occurs.

-- setUpClass: this method is called before an individual class called.
+- setUpClass: this method is called before an individual class is called.

 - tearDownClass: this method is called when individual methods of a class are completed